BattleMage0231/rickroll-legacy/README.md

 git clone https://github.com/BattleMage0231/rickroll.git
 ```

-To enter the shell, run this in the folder with python installed.
+To enter the shell, run this in the directory with python installed.

 ```
 python shell.py